 Meanwhile, remove the zest from a whole lemon and add it into the flour mixture along with the milk, eggs and yeast.

 Mix until it comes together fully and no dry spots remain and continue to mix for an addition 3-5 minutes or until its smooth, glossy and stretchy.
 The dough is very sticky but also very stretchy when it's done.

-While the dough is rising you can get your crumb on!
+While the dough is rising you can get your crumb on with this German crumb cake!
 I adapted this recipe from a segment Buddy did on the Rachael Ray show a few years back where he made New York style crumb cake.
-It looked similar to the ingredients that he used while making crumb cake at his bakery with the exception of one thing– cake scraps.
-I don’t know about you, but I just don’t feel right about making a cake in order to make a cake so I opted to just stick with a classic streusel (still his recipe) and call it good.
+It looked similar to the ingredients that he used while making crumb cake at his bakery with the exception of one thing-- cake scraps.
+I don't know about you, but I just don't feel right about making a cake in order to make a cake so I opted to just stick with a classic streusel (still his recipe) and call it good.
 Throw some flour, brown sugar, cinnamon, salt, shortening and corn starch into your mixer bowl and let her rip until the shortening is incorporated and there are coarse lumps.

-Cake Boss has come out with a new line of bakeware being sold at Michael’s stores and just from this one pan that I got to try out and I can tell that they are quality, heavy duty pieces.
-I really, really like this 9×13 pan.
+Cake Boss has come out with a new line of bakeware being sold at Michael's stores and just from this one pan that I got to try out and I can tell that they are quality, heavy duty pieces.
+I really, really like this 9x13 pan.
 AND it comes with a lid!
-Keep reading to learn out how you could win one for yourself!
-OR just visit The Cake Boss Baking site yourself to see their full line of products.
+Keep reading to learn out how you could win one for yourself! 😉

-Turn your risen dough out into a 9×13″ pan and press the dough down and into the corners.
+Turn your risen dough out into a 9x13" pan and press the dough down and into the corners.